emerbrito/dataverse-data-export-service/README.md

 | StoreConnectionString | (Required) The SQL database connection string (use the connection string section of the app settings or in the Azure portal). |

 An wait and retry policy with exponential back off is used when connecting to external services such as the dataverse API. for more information on retry policies visit the [Polly wait and retry documentation][3].

+## Entering the Tables (entities) to Synchronize

+When the service runs for the first time it will create all the tables it needs to store metadata.

+Open the table "SynchronizedTables" and enter the logical name of the desired dataverse tables.
+Enter 1 in the Enabled column.

+These settings can be changed at any time and will be applied the next time the function runs (next timer cycle).

 ## Questions and Answers